 Maintenance automation

-Agent Skills supports bundled scripts because Skills are procedural assets.
-Agent Knowledge has a stricter boundary: the knowledge pack is primarily data.
-Maintenance logic should normally live in an Agent Skill, a client command, CI, or an external tool that reads and writes the pack.
+Maintenance logic SHOULD live in an Agent Skill, client command, CI job, or external tool that reads and writes the pack.

-This page adapts the Agent Skills script guidance to knowledge maintenance.
-For knowledge packs, the most important automation is often compilation: incrementally turning sources/ into wiki/, compiled/, and indexes/, then writing the process to runs/.
+For knowledge packs, common automation is compilation: incrementally turn sources/ into wiki/, compiled/, and indexes/, then write the process to runs/.

 If the maintenance workflow needs a full Skill, start with Skills interop.
 For script interface details, see the maintenance script contract.